 - You keep your weight loss post-fast (unless you deliberately want to regain the weight if weight loss isn’t your objective).

 As you can tell, fasting isn’t just about abstaining from food for a period of time.
 Fasting is about holistically changing our lives for the better, physically, emotionally, mentally, and spiritually.
 All of them are linked together.

-Like I detailed out in Fasting Experiment, fasting is a powerful tool to improve your life, beyond weight loss.
+Like I detailed in Fasting Experiment, fasting can be a tool to improve your life, beyond weight loss.
 It provides an outlet for physical detox, as well as emotional detox.
 It provides an opportunity to reset poor eating and lifestyle habits.
-When used properly, it can jumpstart and transform your life for the better.
-However, fasting itself will not accomplish this for you – it’s up to you to make that happen.
+When used properly, it can jump-start and transform your life for the better.
+However, fasting itself will not accomplish this for you — it’s up to you to make that happen.

 12 Tips To Achieve Fasting Success

-This is where the 10 tips here come in.
-For those of you interested in fasting to live a better life, I’ve specially written these tips to help you make the best out of your fasts.
+For those of you interested in fasting, I’ve specially written these 12 tips to help you make the best out of your fasts.
 I’m writing this on top of what I’ve already shared in the past fasting articles, so be sure to read them first.